 I am writing this essay today – as a tribute to my dad.

-Truly, I want to believe loved ones can communicate after death – so I wanted to wink right back at my dad – via this essay.
+Truly, I want to believe loved ones can send signs when they pass – so I wanted to wink right back at my dad – via this essay.

 Often I think about how much my son would have loved his grandfather – if he had met him.